ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 ### Promoting Your Project

 #### 1. Encourage Others to Link to Your Project and Reuse Your Data
 - [ ] Select a creative commons license appropriate to your work
 - [ ] Encourage librarians to link to your project
 - [ ] Suggest other library projects or initiatives to include a metadata record for your project

 #### 2. Disseminate Information via Organizations Listservs
 - [ ] Think of both subject-related and library/archive related organizations

+#### 3. Build an effective social media strategy
+- [ ] Create social media accounts/profiles in those social media services you consider more effective for your intended audience
+- [ ] Follow organizations and people related to the subject of your project
+- [ ] Be strategic about the context, nature of the content and when you post it
+- [ ] Promote your project by using hashtags
+- [ ] Be aware of the limitations of social media

+#### 4. Use Analytics and AI Tools
+- [ ] Type of content with more views and reactions
+- [ ] Visitor metrics
+- [ ] Best day and time to post your content
+- [ ] Use effective prompts for various types of analysis such as comparing your project with similar projects
 ::::::::::::::::::::::::::::::::::::::::::